 Before humans arrived, much of the region was forested, with some tussock grass in the lowlands and also in valleys amid forests.
 Snow tussock predominated above the treeline.

-Polynesians who arrived around 1250–1300 AD burnt extensive areas of vegetation.
+Polynesians who arrived around 1250–1300 CE burnt extensive areas of vegetation.
 As a result, much forest and woodland was replaced by red tussock and scrub.
 Harakeke (flax) sprang up in the wetter peat swamp and bog lands.